near/nft-bid-market/quick-reference.md

 near view $MARKET_CONTRACT_ID get_sales
 ```
 `CONTRACT_PARENT` specified the price to be `10000` yoctoNEAR for each token.
 Fees are automatically added to this amount, thus the contract sets the price of two NFTs to `10300` due to 3% protocol fee.
 Only the first sale has origin fee.
 It might be paid to `NFT_CONTRACT_ID` after the NFT is sold.
 The number `100` in the method corresponds to 1% origin fee.
-Thus the first NFT const `10400` (3% protocol fee + 1% origin fee).
+Thus the first NFT costs `10400` (3% protocol fee + 1% origin fee).

 Seller can withdraw unused storage deposits
 ```bash